-A process load is any energy use by a manufacturing, industrial, or commercial procedure or activity where the primary purpose is other than conditioning spaces and maintaining comfort and amenities for the occupants of a building.4 GHGI Limits do not aim to include process loads in the calculation of building GHG intensity.
-It is also unlikely that many building subject to the Vancouver
+A process load is any energy use by a manufacturing, industrial, or commercial procedure or activity where the primary purpose is other than conditioning spaces and maintaining comfort and amenities for the occupants of a building.3 Building owners are allowed to exclude process loads from GHGI calculations because they are not the targeted end-use of the By-Law.
+Examples of process loads that could be present in buildings covered by the GHGI limits might include a pottery kiln, laboratory, a glass forge or a dry cleaner.
+Ventilation/air tempering is an example of a non-process load.